Seagate/cloudfuse/README.md

 Cloudfuse will store the config file in `	C:\Users\{username}\AppData\Roaming`.

+### Linux

+#### Debian /Ubuntu:

+Download the .deb file from our latest release [here](https://github.com/Seagate/cloudfuse/releases) and run the following command in your terminal:

+sudo apt-get install -f ./path/to/your/.deb

+#### CentOS / RHEL:

+Download the .rpm file from our latest release [here](https://github.com/Seagate/cloudfuse/releases) and run the following command in your terminal:

+sudo rpm -i ./path/to/your/.rpm

 ### From Tar or Zip files
 In the release tab on GitHub, you can download a tar folder for Linux on x86 and a zip folder for Windows on x86 which bundles